Vulpixass/Minecraft-Instruction-Memory-Generator/README.md

 But for the Data Memory we have These Registers:

-Okay we just have all Registers from 0 to 255 I am too Lazy to writ all of them Right now
+Okay we just have all Registers from 0 to 255 I am too Lazy to write all of them Right now

 And Our OPERATIONS are These: